What is biometric authentication?

 - Auditory biometric devices

-- Voice ID identifies individuals by their voice and relies on characteristics created by the shape of the mouth and throat.
+- Voice ID identifies individuals with voice recognition and relies on characteristics created by the shape of the mouth and throat.

 What are the components of biometric authentication devices?